blueprinted-io/documentation/what_is_scorm_and_tincan.md

 - Custom tracking or extensibility
 - Analytics that are meaningful in modern L&D

-SCORM is *stable and known*, but limited.
+SCORM is *stable and known*, but extremely limited.
 It assumes learning only happens in tidy packages behind login screens.
-That’s not how people learn anymore.
+That’s not how people learn.

 ---